-I’m sure you have heard people talk about the so-called “RRSP Season” that is going to end on March 1 2017.
+I’m sure you have heard people talk about the so-called “RRSP Season” that ends on March 1, 2023.
 I was a part of that conversation in my article on how to increase your Canada Child Benefits by contributing to your RRSP.

 At this time of the year (i.e. RRSP Season), lenders advertise to anyone who cares to listen to consider taking an RRSP loan so they can save up for retirement.

 So what’s the catch?
 Is it a good idea to take out an RRSP loan?
 When should you consider an RRSP loan?

 You get an RRSP contribution room every year that you have earned income.
 The contribution room is 18% of your income up to a maximum amount of $30,780 (2023) or $29,210 (2022).